-COSS stands for Crypto-One-Stop-Solution and represents a platform which encompasses all features of a digital economical system based on cryptocurrency.
-The COSS system consists of website payments, seller tools, a marketplace, financial module, e-wallets, coin facilities and a mobile platform.
-The platform unifies the most popular crypto and fiat currency services, e.g. exchanges, payrolls, wallets, acquisitions and transactions.
+COSS stands for Crypto-One-Stop-Solution.
+It represented a platform which encompassed all features of a digital economical system based on cryptocurrency.
+The COSS system consisted of website payments, seller tools, a marketplace, financial module, e-wallets, coin facilities and a mobile platform.
+The platform unified the most popular crypto and fiat currency services, e.g. exchanges, payrolls, wallets, acquisitions and transactions.

 COSS decided to go a forked route and offers three services at once:

 - A multi-crypto-wallet, where you can store all your cryptocurrency funds in a single location safely.